Masses and decay widths of $\Xi_{c/b}$ and $\Xi^\prime_{c/b}$ baryons: Introduction

-The observation of new $\Xi^0_{c}(2923)$, $\Xi^0_{c}(2939)$ and $\Xi^0_{c}(2965)$ by the LHCb collaboration \cite{Aaij:2020yyt} represents an important milestone in our understanding of the quark organization inside hadrons and confinement mechanisms, shedding light on the diquark correlations in heavy baryons for the first time.
+The observation of three negative parity $\Xi^0_{c}$ charmed baryons by the LHCb collaboration \cite{Aaij:2020yyt} represents an important milestone in our understanding of the quark structure of hadrons.
 As the hadron mass patterns carry information on the way the quarks interact one another, they provide a means of gaining insight into the fundamental binding mechanism of matter at an elementary level.
-Although there were many theoretical works dedicated to $\Lambda$ and $\Sigma$ states starting from the pioniers \cite{Isgur:1978xj,Copley:1979wj,Capstick:1986bm} (for other references see the review articles \cite{Chen:2016spr,Crede:2013sze,Amhis:2019ckw,Cheng:2015iom}), only very few articles have been dedicated to the mass spectrum of the $\Xi^\prime_c$ states, moreover using mainly quark-diquark approaches or effective theories \cite{Chen:2016iyi,Roberts:2007ni,Ebert:2011kk,Ebert:2007nw,Faustov:2018vgl,Yamaguchi:2014era,Zhang:2008pm,Wang:2010it,Chen:2015kpa} and even less to the $\Xi_{c}$ state that where considered only by \cite{Roberts:2007ni}, \cite{Oka} and \cite{Wang:2017kfr}.
-Thus, there are no 3-quark model calculations addressing the $\Xi^\prime_c$ states and the excited $\Xi_c$ states.

-In light of the recent LHCb results, a systematic classification of these states is necessary to gain some insight into this new and unexplored sector.
-As yet, an investigation of the heavy ground $\Xi_Q^{'}$ systems and the excited $\Xi_Q$ systems with explicit construction of the state within a 3-quark model framework is not previously reported in the literature.
-In that respect, our classification of the $\Xi^{(')}_{c/b}$ states according to their spin, flavor and angular momentum is original research work.
-New preprints \cite{Yang:2020zjl,Lv:2020qi,Bahtiyar:2020uuj,Yang:2020zrh,Agaev:2020fut,Wang:2020gkn} on the $\Xi^\prime_c$ states, were triggered by new experimental data \cite{Aaij:2020yyt}.
-They used quark-diquark approaches \cite{Yang:2020zjl,Lv:2020qi}, LQCD approach \cite{Bahtiyar:2020uuj}, QCD sum rules \cite{Yang:2020zjl} \cite{Agaev:2020fut} and effective chiral lagrangian approach \cite{Wang:2020gkn}.
+Recent reviews of heavy baryons physics can be found in Refs.~\cite{Roberts:2007ni,Crede:2013sze,Cheng:2015iom,Chen:2016spr,Amhis:2019ckw}.